Pressy/Friendly-Journey/README.md

-This is a test file stupid
+This is a test file stupid super